blahblahbloopster/2898-vision-framework/README.txt

 a contour in any format, and then you can tell it to format it in the standard opencv way or any other way using the format method.

-array - a numpy array, usually has a specific datatype specified by np.array([blah], dtype=np.)
+array - a numpy array, usually has a specific datatype specified by np.array([blah], dtype=np.blah)

 How this framework works:
 There is a multistage pipeline that has 4 stages: Getting the image, processing the image,